 For health care practitioners only, when you register on the HealthShare website, you understand and agree that we may use (and where necessary disclose to third parties) the information you provide us in order to make enquiries, from time to time, to assess your compliance with the HealthShare Terms of Service.
 We may also use the information to provide services to you, for marketing and communications purposes, and to verify your professional identity where necessary.
 Such information may be disclosed to third parties where reasonably necessary to make these enquiries, including but not limited to enquiries of professional associations or registration bodies and other enquiries arising from your profile which are disclosed during your registration or arise from information you provide in our community forum.

-When you enter a competition on our site we may ask you to provide additional information or answer certain questions.
+When you enter a competition or take part in a promotion on our sites we may ask you to provide additional information or answer certain questions.
 Some or all of the information collected from you during a competition may be disclosed publicly.
-It may also be shared with a co-sponsor(s) or provider(s) of prizes in order to update you of your status.
-We may contact you in connection with a particular competition to update you regarding your status, let you know that a competition has ended and for other competition-related messages.
+It may also be shared with a co-sponsor(s), participating health services provider(s) or provider(s) of prizes in order to update you of your status.
+We may contact you in connection with a particular competition or promotion to update you regarding your status, let you know that a competition or promotion has ended and for other competition and promotion -related messages.
 If data is to be disclosed or shared, we will include a notice at the time of data collection.
 If you prefer not to receive any promotional information from us, please let us know by clicking on the “unsubscribe” link at the bottom of any of our communications.

-When you search on our site, we store the search terms and the site(s) visited so that we can continue to improve the quality of our search results.
+When you search on our sites, we store the search terms and the site(s) visited so that we can continue to improve the quality of our search results.

-When you visit our site, our servers will collect log information.
+When you visit our sites, our servers will collect log information.
 This information may include your page request, Internet Protocol (IP) address, browser type, browser language, the date and time of your request and one or more cookies that may uniquely identify your browser.
-Log information helps us to gather information about how our site is being used such as the pages visitors are viewing.
+Log information helps us to gather information about how our sites are being used such as the pages visitors are viewing.